260 Waymouth St, Adelaide, South AustraliaSA 5000

 Garbaruk cassette review

 The main assembly of a Garbaruk cassette is milled from a single piece of chromoly steel, and then nickel-coated for extra durability.
-The largest cog is machined from 7075-T6 aluminium alloy, then bolted to the main body in 12 places – it’s a rock-solid assembly.
-(This is the cog which is anodised, if you’re looking for fancy-pants colour options.)
+The largest cog is machined from 7075-T6 aluminium alloy—this is the anodised cog that’s coloured—then bolted to the main body in 12 places for rock-solid reliability.

 All Garbaruk cassettes slot directly onto standard freehub designs for each brand and speed variant, and slide off your freewheel in one piece for easy removal (e.g. cleaning).